 Svenska holds a 70.71 per cent equity interest in our operated Sinapa Block 2 and Esperança Blocks 4A and 5A licences.
 Our licence partner Petroguin, Guinea-Bissau’s national energy company, holds 10 per cent, while FAR Ltd holds the remaining 19.29 per cent.

 27.39% interest in Block CI-40, Kossipo

 Kossipo was discovered in 2002 approximately 7.5 kilometres east of Baobab within the CI-40 licence boundaries and as such enjoys the same terms and conditions as Baobab.
-At the time the discovery was not considered of sufficient size to be included in the Baobab development project.
-However, in 2014 a new 3D seismic survey was acquired over Baobab which also covered the northern part of the Kossipo prospect.
-New acquisition and processing technologies allowed a more confident interpretation, identifying flat spots that are assumed to be fluid contacts.
-This new interpretation justifies an appraisal well in the northern segment of the prospect.
+Following the 2014 3D seismic survey that was acquired over Baobab and the northern part of the Kossipo prospect, a more confident interpretation confirmed the seismic flat spot and justified an appraisal well that was drilled in 2019, Kossipo-2A.

 Svenska, with a 27.39 per cent interest, is joined by operator Canadian Natural Resources International

 (CNR), with 57.61 per cent, and the national oil company Petroci, with 15 per cent interest.

 The development of the Uge field has been the main subject for discussion within the licence since 2018 with planning for an aquisition of a 1,400 square kilometre 3D seismic survey underway under review.